There is a Landmark Education distinction that no one gets…

 You cannot change the future, it is not in your power.
 But you can cause your future self to be different.
 Do different.
+Be different.
 Have a different attitude.

-It’s not automatic, it is not easy, and anybody who says different has something to sell you.
+It’s not automatic, it is not easy, and anybody who says that it’s easy has something to sell you.

 Without changing what you can expect from your future self, you are condemned to a lot of mistakes.
 Broken promises, forgotten commitments, wasteful purchases, false starts.

 Your present self, the one that makes the promises, the one that dreams up a future, is unaware, or blissfully ignorant, or hopeful about your future self… and makes decisions from the delusional, ignorant data you fancy about your future self.

 Until you become aware that dislodging that past self occupying your future self takes work, diligent, consistent, conscious work, who you will be, how you will be, what your life will be like is already written.
 In stone.

 And that is what the distinction “you are a clearing for…” says.

 I have changed my future self by building a track record of past selves.